AndreiCherniaev/Ubuntu_X11_Build_Qt_widgets/README.md

-To test Qt for Ubuntu with widgets.
+To build Qt (themself) with widgets for Ubuntu 22.

 # Prepare
 ```